shurcooL/gostatus/README.md

 Examples:
   # Show status of packages with notable status
-  go list all | gostatus --all
+  go list all | gostatus

   # Show status of all dependencies (recursive) of package in cur working dir
   go list -f '{{join .Deps "\n"}}' . | gostatus --all